 Daoist Traditions offers student services and activities to make your experience both rewarding and successful.

 All students are provided with a Daoist Traditions email address which is used for all email communications.
-Phone calls are made when information is time sensitive.
-Within the email system, Google Drive and Google Classroom are used for file sharing and class communication.
-Students are provided with an on-campus mailbox for receiving notices.
+Phone calls are made when information is time-sensitive.
+We utilize Canvas for all classroom activities and communications.
+Students are also provided with an on-campus mailbox for receiving notices.

-Daoist Traditions is dedicated to preserving its strong student community and offers team building exercises at Orientation each semester to support the bond between students.
+Daoist Traditions is dedicated to preserving its strong student community and offers team-building exercises at orientation each semester to support the bond between students and their cohort.

 Peer tutoring is a free service which provides one-on-one assistance for students having difficulties in specific courses.
 Peer tutors are advanced students who have achieved success in their courses and enjoy learning by teaching others.
 Private tutoring with faculty members is available upon request.